 What are Guarantor Loans?

-Guarantor Loan are unsecured loans, that can to be taken out between 1 to 7 years and generally.
+Guarantor Loans are unsecured loans, that can to be taken out between 1 to 7 years and generally.
 At Simple Personal Loans, you can borrow between £1,000 to £35,000, sometimes higher.
 When applying for a guarantor loan you are required you to have a second person acting as a guarantor.

 Guarantor loans are not new though… This is how banks and building societies used to lend before any computer credit scoring came into play.
 Even now it is still commonplace for landlords and mortgage companies to ask you for a guarantor.